ajatkj/typed_argparser/README.md

 1. Dict allows users to use the option multiple times.
 1. Dict and List[Dict] behaves similar to each other except that the later supports nargs.

-### Arguments to Argument Types
+### Arguments to Argument Types (or Runtime Arguments)

 Some argument types allow you to pass arguments to them to customize their behavior. <br />
 For example, you can pass `mode` to `Path` type to specify the mode in which the file should be opened. <br />
 These values are passed using python's `Annotated` type.
-A special `Args` class is used to represent the arguments to the type.
+A special `Args` class is used to pass the arguments to the type.
 For example, to pass `mode` to `Path` type, you can use `path: Annotated[Path, Args(mode="r")] = argfield(...)`.

 Following tables lists all available arguments to the types.